HL7/fhir-shorthand/input/pagecontent/index.md

   `http://snomed.info/sct#363346000 "Malignant neoplastic disease (disorder)"`

-* The same code, assuming SCT has been set up as an alias for http://snomed.info/sct:
+* The same code, assuming SCT has been defined as an alias for http://snomed.info/sct:

   `SCT#363346000 "Malignant neoplastic disease (disorder)"`